ahmad17laban/anime/README.md

 * website for anime Geeks

  ### Aims of the website
-* the objective the website, is to
+* the objective the website, is to keep the users updated about all new news about
+* anime and manga.